ame9yu/bioinfo_unix_basics/README.md

 ### Some Exercises
 * try to concatenate example_first500.bed and example_last500.bed and see if there is any differences with example.bed

-###
+### others
-* Command I used to convert tab to comma:  sed 's/\t/,/g' example.bed > example.csv
+* Command I used to convert tab to comma:  `sed 's/\t/,/g' example.bed > example.csv`
 	* I can never learn how to use 'sed' but google can always help me ;)
 	* 'sed' is a stream editor that is used to perform basic text transformation.
 In my opinion it is itself a specialized language for text processing.

+* `awk` is also a very usefual tool for text processing.

 * default output to standard out.
 Remember to use '>' to redirect output to file